What is a Disability Insurance Attorney?

 In many cases, Gregory Dell and his team of lawyers have been able to negotiate lump-sum buyouts of a long-term disability policy without the need to file a lawsuit.

 Disability insurance companies are required to evaluate a claim for long-term benefits every month.
-The most common factors that lead to claim denial are:
+According to the disability insurance attorneys that specialize in helping medical professionals, these are the most common factors that lead to claim denial are:

-- Your treating doctor fails to properly submit the attending physician statement.
+- Your doctor fails to properly submit the attending physician statement

-- The disability company claims to have not received your medical records.
+- The insurance company didn’t receive your medical records.

-- The disability company sent your medical records for a file review and they are waiting for the results.
+- The insurance company sent your medical records for review and they are waiting on the results

-- The disability company is asking for different information every month and the claimant does not know if they are entitled to what they are seeking.
+- The insurance company keeps asking for more information and the claimant does not know how to respond

-- The disability company is conducting a pre-existing condition evaluation in order to see if a claimant failed to disclose a prior medical condition.
+- The insurance company is conducting a pre-existing condition evaluation in order to see if a claimant failed to disclose a prior medical condition

 With everything that is at stake, it’s vital that you consider all of these possible outcomes.